It’s Mumbai from me, and it’s Mumbai from him

 How would you describe the recruitment market?

 Europe: The guys are very technical, but you don’t get the real salesman or originators.
-We are looking for people, do you know anyone?
+We are looking for people.
+Do you know anyone?